rsperberg/frontend-javascript-exercises-1/04-strings/00-basics/README.md

     For example:

     ```javascript
-    findFirst("Roses are red, apples are really red.", "red") // returns ", apples are really "
+    substringBetweenMatches("Roses are red, apples are really red.", "red") // returns ", apples are really "
     ```